Pests

 2. 2

-Mix a teaspoon of castile soap into a quart of water and coat every strand, working the spray around each individual bead rather than just the top surface, since a mite tucked against the underside of a bead survives a spray that only hits the exposed side.
-Three rounds, 5 days apart, catches what the first pass misses.
+Mix about a teaspoon of pure castile soap into a quart of lukewarm water and coat every strand thoroughly, working the spray around the underside of each bead rather than just misting the top — mites tucked against the shaded side of a bead survive a spray that only reaches the exposed surface.
+Repeat three times, five days apart, to catch mites hatching after the first pass.

 3. 3